zzhangjii/learning-library/workshops/auto-scale-adwc/Auto_Scale_ADW_Demo_Setup.md

 - SQL> START /home/oracle/Adwc_Schema.sql;
 #### 10. Download ADWCS Demo shell scripts from [scripts](https://github.com/cloudsolutionhubs/auto-scale-adwc/tree/master/workshops/auto-scale-adwc/shellscripts) and copy in oracle home directory.
 ![](./images/demo13.png)
-#### 11. Open restapi.sh from scripts folder we will need the values for below fields tenancyId,authUserId,keyFingerprint,privateKeyPath and below is the screen shots to get the value from your environment.
+#### 11. Open restapi.sh from scripts folder we will need the values for below fields tenancyId,authUserId,keyFingerprint,privateKeyPath, Below are the screen shots to get the value from your environment.

 - Tenancy OCID: Login to cloud environment, Click Services to show the available services.
 In the list of available services, select Administration ->Tenancy Details.
 ![](./images/demo14.png)